 Board-Certified Bariatric Surgeon.
 Founder of Sano Longevity.
 Speaker at Longevity Fest 2025.

-For more than ten years, Dr. Meredith Sweeney spent her days inside the abdomens of patients whose metabolic disease had become a surgical emergency.
-Today she runs a longevity practice in Louisville built on a single conviction: it is easier to prevent the disease than to cut it out.
+For more than ten years, Dr. Meredith Sweeney operated on the consequences of metabolic disease.
+Today she runs a longevity practice in Louisville built on a single conviction: it is easier to prevent the disease than to treat it after it has progressed.

 Limited new patient appointments each month.
 No obligation.
 HSA and FSA eligible.